StevenShi/trips45-worldpress-theme/README.md

 trips45-worldpress-theme
 ========================

 trips45 is a free worldpress theme.
-It was based on Inkness, a responsive theme with 3-column grid based homepage layout.
+It is based on Inkness, a responsive theme with 3-column grid based homepage layout.
 This theme includes a reponsive slider, multiple page layouts, configurable sidebar locations, footer widgets & easy to use admin panel.
 Dot pot files are provided for I18N translation into other languages.

 The theme is used by [Trips For Five web site ](http://blog.trips45.com).
 I created this theme because I wanted a blog site that does not look too much like other Wordpress sites -- the theme by design uses a single column style, without the widget clusters on the pages.
 It also de-emphasizes social icons by having them show up in the footer area only.